 University of Louisville: Louis D. Brandeis School of Law

 Support is provided by Jerie L. Torbeck, Assistant Dean for Career Services at 502/852-6096 or firstname.lastname@example.org.

-The Career Development Office hosts various panel programs, brown bag lunches, and career fairs focusing on the practice of public interest law throughout the academic year.
-For example, an annual Public Interest Week celebration held in October hosts speakers regarding public interest opportunities; and the Office addresses public interest resources and how to fund summer and post-graduate public interest opportunities.
-Another example includes spring programming on post-graduate public interest fellowship opportunities and annual spring Public Interest Career Fair.
+The Career Development Office hosts various panel programs, brown bag lunches and career fairs focusing on the practice of public interest law throughout the academic year.
+For example, an annual Public Interest Week celebration held in October hosts speakers regarding public interest opportunities; and the Office provides resources on how to fund summer and post-graduate public interest opportunities.
+Two Annual spring Public Interest Career Fairs and promotion of fall EJW Public Interest Fair.
 The Office also provides counseling, program planning and resources for students and alumni interested in public interest careers.